OCR Integration

 Shortcuts.app & Apple's OCR

-Enable the Clipboard monitoring of GoldenDict, then create a "Shortcut" that will interactively take a screenshot and change the clipboard.
+This is a macOS-specific implementation of the Clipboard Monitoring Mode.
+Enable clipboard monitoring in GoldenDict-ng (see above), then create a "Shortcut" that will interactively take a screenshot and change the clipboard.

 You may also add additional capabilities like only getting the first word